Engidea/FreeRoutingNew/README.md

 I am currently trying to reach the following goal

-- Automatic fix of "unconnected" tracks when importing from Kicad (done)
+- Automatic fix of "unconnected" tracks when importing from Kicad (done) What you do is to use the autorouter and configure it not to do ripup or optimizations

 - Automatic fix of clearance violations by push and shove tracks and vias (still looking)